carbonchen/OpenGL-Interactive-Light-Simulation/README.md

 Open Application.exe to run

-Controls:
+##Controls:
-1 - render bunny object
+1 - render bunny object <br />
-2 - render sandal object
+2 - render sandal object <br />
-3 - render bear object
+3 - render bear object <br />

 N - switch between normal coloring and Phong illumination coloring

-Z - switch to "Mode 1"
+Z - switch to "Mode 1" <br />
-X - switch to "Mode 2"
+X - switch to "Mode 2" <br />
-C - switch to "mode 3"
+C - switch to "mode 3" <br />

-In Mode 1:
+In Mode 1: <br />
-Left mouse button to rotate object
+Left mouse button to rotate object <br />
-Scroll to scale object
+Scroll to scale object <br />

-In Mode 2:
+In Mode 2: <br />
-Left mouse button to rotate light around the object Scroll to move light closer to or farther from the object
+Left mouse button to rotate light around the object <br />
+Scroll to move light closer to or farther from the object <br />

-In Mode 3:
+In Mode 3: <br />
-Left mouse button to rotate light and object together Scroll to scale object and move light closer to or farther from the object
+Left mouse button to rotate light and object together <br />
+Scroll to scale object and move light closer to or farther from the object